ElAlev/Wayeb/docs/overview.md

 If you are interested in forecasting as well, then the automaton must be converted to a Markov model.

+For a detailed description of the theory behind Wayeb, see the papers under [docs/papers](../docs/papers).

 ## Event streams